-Pennsylvania’s Move Over Law requires drivers approaching an emergency response area to move over to a lane further away.
-Drivers who are unable to safely merge into a lane further away from the emergency response area are required to slow to no more than 20 mph below the posted speed limit.
+Pennsylvania’s Move Over Law requires drivers approaching an emergency response area to move over to a lane farther away.
+Drivers who are unable to safely merge into a lane farther away from the emergency response area are required to slow to no more than 20 mph below the posted speed limit.
 An emergency response area is where an emergency vehicle has its lights flashing, or where road crews or emergency responders have lighted flares, posted signs, or try to warn travelers.

 Clearing off your Vehicle

 In the winter it is important to clear all snow and ice from your vehicle.
 Not only does it prevent a hazard from snow and ice that may fall from your vehicle, it also provides an unobstructed view.

 Pennsylvania vehicle code law: 3720.
 Snow and ice dislodged or falling from moving vehicle